BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The most iconic is the Lower Falls (sometimes called Yellowstone Falls), which are framed in by the yellow-colored canyon.
 The Lower Falls drops over 300 feet, twice the height of Niagra Falls.

-Things to do at the Grand Canyon of the Yellowstone
+Things to Do at the Grand Canyon of the Yellowstone

 Here’s a quick list of our ratings.
 We go into detail on each of these below.